lj-ditrapani/ya2048nes/README.md

 - use or lose the draw_string subroutine
     - appears to be break even in instruction count
+    - use a x y $00 for parameter passing?

 Author:  Lyall Jonathan Di Trapani